wildfly-extras/prospero/examples/README.md

 # Usage Examples

 This file shows how to use the Prospero CLI tool to create an installation of the Wildfly application server.
-These instructions are provided for development and demonstrational purposes only.
-In practice, no channels are expected to be published for Wildfly (upstream project), and the Prospero tool would only be used to provision the JBoss EAP (donwstream product).
+These instructions are provided for development and demonstration purposes only.
+In practice, no channels are expected to be published for Wildfly (upstream project), and the Prospero tool would only be used to provision the JBoss EAP (downstream product).

 Prospero needs two required inputs, to be able to provision an installation: